 At the end of each reporting date the Company recognises a loss allowance for expected credit losses on financial assets measured at amortised cost.
-In establishing the appropriate amount of loss allowance to be recognised, the Company applies the simplified approach permissible under IFRS 9.
+In establishing the appropriate amount of loss allowance to be recognised, the Company applies the general approach recognising a loss allowance equal to the 12-month expected credit losses calculated using expected future default probabilities approach, as permissible under IFRS 9.